Argonne-National-Laboratory/neml/doc/sphinx/cp/polycrystal/taylor.rst

 Overview
 --------

 This polycrystal homogenization model implements the standard Taylor approximation.
-Here the individual crystal receiver the same deformation information and the resulting stresses are averaged.
+Here the individual crystal receives the same deformation information and the resulting stresses are averaged.

 Mathematically, each crystal receives the same, macroscopic :math:`\mathbf{D}` and :math:`\mathbf{W}` deformation rate objects